-July 25 to August 13, 2017.
-New Jersey to Beaufort NC
+July 25 to August 13, 2017: New Jersey to Beaufort NC

 Retracing our steps

 Our stay at Great Kills Yacht Club in New Jersey was very enjoyable.
 Without question it was the friendliest yacht club we have visited.
-Each day there were people working on their boats or in the evening spending time in the bar.
+Each day there were people working on their boats or, in the evening, spending time in the bar.
 Most made a point of chatting to us, and several came along the dock to look at Nine Lives and ask questions.
 She likes that kind of attention!
 We rode our bikes into town and found a very nice Italian grocery.
 Although we didn’t really need any provisions we couldn’t resist a few things on the shelves.
 We also rode over to the park on the Atlantic side of the basin.
 We were amused to see many people relaxing and sunbathing on lounge chairs set up in front of their cars in the parking lot.
 Wide sand beaches and acres of grass were completely ignored in favour of being within spitting distance of the car!

 Eventually we got a one day weather window that was enough to get us to Atlantic City.
 Here we were again stopped for several days.
 We had planned to stay at a large marina in front of one of the casinos, but it was fully booked for the weekend and instead we docked at a small family run facility across the basin.
 The Coast Guard Station was opposite, and we could hear Reveille and Taps across the water each morning and evening.
-The next day a huge out of season nor-easter blew in.
+The next day a huge out-of-season nor-easter blew in.
 The waves were right on our beam, which meant rocking from side to side so much that one of our lines frayed nearly through.
 We had to get out at the height of the storm and move the boat further into the slip and retie everything.

 We did have an interesting stay in Atlantic City apart from the storm (which was a different kind of interesting).
 We rode our bikes all the way along the boardwalk through both Atlantic City and Ventnor.
 The dreadful tourist souvenir shops, attractions, and hot dog stands show that the British by no means have the monopoly on tacky when it comes to seaside resorts.
 On the other hand, the mostly closed casinos are fascinating architecture, and it is rather sad that they are so quickly becoming derelict.
 Ventnor is entirely different, with large gracious homes with beautiful gardens all along the shoreline.
 Atlantic City is trying to diversify their economy, and local residents are quite pleased that there is a university currently building a new campus near downtown.
 Why they would not take over one of the enormous empty casinos I do not know, probably the casino owners or the debt holders are holding out for more money than it will take to build a new campus from scratch.
 One can only shake one’s head at the waste.